Why is healthy eating important?

 - Interested in developing a community garden in your neighborhood?

-Interested in the food system in Louisville?
+Are you passionate about improving the food system in Louisville?
 Join the Food In Neighborhoods Community Coalition (FIN).

 FIN is a broad coalition of individuals and representatives of groups working to build a more equitable, healthy, and sustainable food and farm system in and around Louisville.
 A commitment to the above goal and shared values of inclusiveness, anti-oppression, fairness, and equity are the magnetic core of the coalition.